-A sound card, also known as an audio card, an audio output device, or a sound board, is a device that is capable of producing sounds on a computer via an expansion slot or a slot built into the motherboard.
-The sounds produced can be heard through headphones or speakers.
-Sound cards involve audio ports or audio jacks, as well as cables that are color coded.
+Sound cards, aka an audio cards, an audio output devices, or sound boards, are devices that produces sounds on a computer via an expansion slot or a slot built into the motherboard.
+Audiences can hear the resulting sounds through headphones or speakers.
+These devices involve audio ports or audio jacks, as well as cables with a color code.

-Sound cards are typically used to listen to music, watch movies, play games, creating and playing MIDI content, voice recognition, dictation, educational software, as well as business presentations.
-Since high-quality speakers are usually built in modern hardware devices, sound cards are not really required.
-Nevertheless, when the user is looking to boost the sound quality of a game, music or video, sound cards are appreciated.
+People typically use sound to listen to music, watch movies, and play games.
+In addition, they are also employable in creating and playing MIDI content, voice recognition, and dictation.
+Even more so, you can use them for educational software, as well as business presentations.
+Since there high-quality speakers in modern hardware devices, one does not really require sound cards.
+Nevertheless, when users are looking to boost the sound quality of a game, music, or video, they appreciate them.

-Sound cards are an essential part of any sound system since they improve the overall sound quality of an audio system.
-Some modern devices include sound cards, whereas previous versions tend to have a lower quality sound.
-In order to notice the difference between having and not having a sound card, it is essential to have good quality speakers or headphones.
+They are an essential part of any sound system.
+The reason is they improve the overall sound quality of an audio system.
+Some modern devices include them, whereas previous versions tend to have a lower quality sound.
+In order to notice the difference between having and not having one, you must have good quality speakers or headphones.

-Both internal and external speakers must be connected to a sound card in order to work properly.
-The main purpose of a sound card is to produce sound, but sound cards are also responsible for expanding the audio output.
-It’s worth mentioning that the wide majority of motherboards offer a relatively low audio quality, so sound cards are a great addition.
+You must connect both internal and external speakers to a sound card in order for them to work properly.
+The main purpose of these devices is to produce sound, but they are also responsible for expanding the audio output.
+The wide majority of motherboards offer a relatively low audio quality, so sound cards are a great addition.

-When looking for a good quality sound card, it is important to aim for a professional card or a high-end card, since they usually involve digital input and output ports.
-It’s worth mentioning that sound cards need adequate audio files, as well as the correct audio equipment in order to perform at their peak level.
+When looking for a good quality sound card, it is important to aim for a professional card or a high-end one.
+The reason is they usually involve digital input and output ports.
+These devices need adequate audio files, as well as the correct audio equipment to perform at their peak level.